LegendaryB/NeatInput/README.md

 The entire API of the library has changed so you need to make some adjustments when upgrading to 2.

+## How it works

+### Windows
+The mouse and keyboard hook are set using [SetWindowsHook](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowshookexa).
+When using the Listen method of the InputSource class a thread is created which is used to receive the messages / events.
+After the hooks are set a custom message loop is started which receives windows messages.

+### Linux
+Currently linux is not supported.
+This section will follow when the project has a implementation.

 ## Documentation
 The documentation can be found in the [wiki](https://github.com/LegendaryB/NeatInput/wiki).